The artist, writer, and curator Brendan Carroll, co-founder of Agitators Collective, had this to say about the artist's work:

 About The Artist

 Tom McGlynn is an American contemporary artist born in 1958.
-He is known for using contrasting colors in his minimalist approach to abstraction.Read More
+He is known for using contrasting colors in his minimalist approach t....Read More